hmrguez/TaskManagement/README.md

 - Role‑based authorization (e.g., admin)
 - Refresh tokens and token revocation
 - CI/CD pipeline and containerization (Docker Compose for API + DB + Frontend)
+- Personally I don't like Material as much due to the lack of personalization it offers.
+I prefer other component libraries like [PrimeNg](https://primeng.org/) or [Spartan UI](https://spartan.ng)